|Volume VII, Issue 16a

 | Chaffey College In the News is a bi-weekly electronic newsletter that contains valuable information about the events, activities, and happenings at Chaffey College.
 Look for more communication throughout the semester.

-The definition of "persevere" is to persist despite obstacles.
-What obstacles have gotten in your way and how have you overcome them?
-Join the discussion—add your thoughts, ideas, comments, and photos on twitter and Instagram with the hashtag #chaffeyhope.
-If you want to learn more about the Chaffey College Hope and Mindset program visit http://www.chaffey.edu/hope.
+Believing in yourself is critical to your success in college.
+What positive messages do you use to keep you going on your educational journey?
+Who helps motivate you when you’ve lost focus on your goal?
+Join the discussion – add your thoughts, ideas, comments, and photos on twitter and Instagram with the hashtag #chaffeyhope.
+If you want to learn more about the Chaffey College Hope and Mindset program visit: http://www.chaffey.edu/hope.

 RESUME WRITING WORKSHOP

-Career Counselor Wendy Whitney will present on everything you need to know about writing a resume.
+The Career Center will be holding resume writing workshops Monday, April 30 at 12:30 pm and Thursday, May 8 at 3:00 pm in MACC-208.
+Career Counselor Heidi Jongeling will present on everything you need to know about writing a resume.
 Come and find out what employers are looking for and learn about different resume styles and formats.
-Thursday, December 5, 1:00-2:30 pm in MACC-208.
-For more information on this and other career workshops visit the Career Center in MACC.
+For more information visit the Career Center in MACC or call 909-652-6511.

 INTERVIEWING SKILLS WORKSHOP

-Career Counselor Wendy Whitney will present on everything you need to know about job interviews.
+Career Success Guide Christine Waugh will present on everything you need to know about job interviews.
 Come and find out what employers are looking for and how to make the best impression.
-Wednesday, December 11, 2:00 pm in MACC-208.
-For more information visit the Career Center in MACC or call (909) 652-6511.
+Thursday, May 1, 12:30-2:00 pm in MACC-208.

 RANCHO CUCAMONGA CAMPUS LIBRARY AND SUCCESS CENTERS OPEN SUNDAYS